 Choosing your surgeon is a very personal decision.
-Factors including training, board certification, personality, office location, staff support and surgeon skill should be considered.
-A general feeling of comfort and confidence as well as a shared understanding of surgical expectations and goals are very important.
+Factors including training, board certification, personality, office location, staff support, and surgeon skills should be considered.
+A general feeling of comfort and confidence and a shared understanding of surgical expectations and goals are very important.
 You should review before and after photos of procedures or surgeries performed by your surgeon and like the results you see.
 An excellent place to begin your search is checking for board certification.
-The American Board of Medical Specialties (main governing board in the United States) certifies plastic surgeons who have completed a rigorous and complete training (minimum of six postgraduate years after medical school) and who have demonstrated safety and knowledge through the review and examination of a minimum of 50 surgical cases in practice.
+The American Board of Medical Specialties (main governing board in the United States) certifies plastic surgeons who have completed rigorous and complete training (minimum of six postgraduate years after medical school) and who have demonstrated safety and knowledge through the review and examination of a minimum of 50 surgical cases in practice.

 A consultation is the essential first step in your desire to refine, restore or enhance your appearance, whether surgically or through non-surgical treatments.
-It is important for you and Dr. Shifrin to meet, discuss your desires, and to ask questions.
-At this point he can individually recommend treatment options and you can gain an appreciation for realistic outcomes.
+It is important for you and Dr. Shifrin to meet, discuss your desires, and ask questions.
+At this point, he can individually recommend treatment options, and you can gain an appreciation for realistic outcomes.

 No. You may schedule surgery at any time that is appropriate for you, whether at the time of your consultation or in the future.
-Surgeon fees presented at your consultation are valid for 6 months from the date of your consultation.
-Surgery center, anesthesia or recovery fees may change.
+Surgeon fees presented at your consultation are valid for six months from your consultation date.
+Surgery center, anesthesia, or recovery fees may change.

-Photographs are an important part of your medical record and also serve as a reference for Dr Shifrin throughout the course of your care.
-You will sign a specific consent for photographs allowing Dr. Shifrin to use these for educational, research and marketing purposes.
-If you are uncomfortable with your photographs being used for purposes other than your medical record, inform us and we will respect your wishes.
-If you are coming for a facial consultation, please keep makeup to a minimum so Dr. Shifrin can better evaluate and photograph your natural appearance, both before and after surgery.
+Photographs are an important part of your medical record and also serve as a reference for Dr. Shifrin throughout the course of your care.
+You will sign a specific consent for photographs allowing Dr. Shifrin to use these for educational, research, and marketing purposes.
+If you are uncomfortable with your photographs being used for purposes other than your medical record, inform us, and we will respect your wishes.
+If you are coming for a facial consultation, please keep makeup to a minimum so Dr. Shifrin can better evaluate and photograph your natural appearance before and after surgery.

 You may choose to bring a family member or friend to support you during your consultation.
 However, the decision to undergo treatment is one that is yours to make alone.